General meaning

 A quick cut is confronted with a hard obstacle like stone.

-The Scythe cuts, slices, accelerates, seeks an immediate solution.
-The Mountain, on the other hand, slows down, blocks, opposes a compact wall that does not move under threat.
-Together, these cards describe a radical action that is not enough to resolve the situation, as it faces heavy, structural, or external constraints to your will alone.
-It is the shock between the urgency to intervene and the slowness imposed by a heavy context.
+The Scythe cuts, slices, accelerates, and seeks an immediate solution.
+The Mountain, on the other hand, slows down, blocks, and presents a compact wall that does not yield under threat.
+Together, these cards depict a radical action that is insufficient to resolve the situation, as it faces heavy, structural, or external constraints to your will alone.
+It represents the clash between the urgency to intervene and the slowness imposed by a heavy context.

 Love and relationships